Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Experiments

-In this section, we compare our model with several existing models.
+In this section, we compare our model with several existing models to defend adversaries.
 We use PGD-20 with $l_{\infty}$ bound $\epsilon=8/255$ to create adversaries on the test set of CIFAR-10.

-In Table \ref{tab-com1}, we give the adversary creation rates under various attacks.
-The network structure of our model is $\F^{(2)}$ in section \ref{sec-exp1} and ResNet-10 \cite{Res} for other networks.
+In Table \ref{tab-com1}, we give the adversary creation rates for various attacks.
+Our models are $\F^{(2)}$ in \eqref{eq-mod11} and $\F^{(6)}$ in Section \ref{sec-exp32}.
+ResNet-10 \cite{Res} is used in other cases.
 The results for other networks are from the cited papers.
-Our model cannot use gradient directly, so we use the original-model attack given in Section \ref{sec-exp20}.
+Gradient-based attacks cannot be used for the bias classifier, so we use the original-model attack given in Section \ref{sec-exp20}.

-Although the structures of the networks are not the same and the way to attack is not the same, this comparison give a rough idea of the performance that can be achieved for various methods of defending adversaries.
-As we explained in Section \ref{sec-exp32}, $20\%$ is near the optimal results since the accuracy is about $82\%$ for this dataset.
+Although the DNN models and the attacks are not the same, this comparison gives a rough idea of the performance that can be achieved for various methods of defending adversaries.

+From Table \ref{tab-com1}, we see that the attack method SOAR~\cite{So} and the bias classifier $B_{\F_B^{(2)}}$ achieve the best results for creating lower rates of adversaries, besides $B_{\F_B^{(6)}}$.
+As explained in Section \ref{sec-exp32}, the optimal adversary creation rate is about $20\%$ and is achieved by $B_{\F_B^{(6)}}$.